 Shockingly Tasty (and Cheap) BBQ Foods

-Drumsticks can cost as little as $0.95-1.13 per pound and taste amazingly juicy on the barbecue.
-Even grabbing a pack of organic drumsticks won’t cost you more than $5 for a whole meal.
+Drumsticks can cost around $1.84 per pound and taste amazingly juicy on the barbecue.
+Even grabbing a pack of organic drumsticks shouldn’t cost you more than $5 for a whole meal.

 Marinate them in barbecue sauce or your favorite beer, lime juice and steak seasoning.

 Beer Can Whole Chicken

 It might sound like a frat boy’s invention, but cooking a whole chicken upright with a can of beer inside will give you juicy meat on the inside and smoky, crispy skin on the outside.

 Whole chickens cost $5-10 per bird, and you can snag a wire chicken roaster for the grill for under $10.
 And yes, a can of soda works just as well, too.

 Fruit-glazed Pork Chops

 If you have steered clear of pork chops because they can go dry quickly in the oven, now is the time to give them a second chance.
 Just slather thick-cut pork chops in a mix of your favorite fruit preserves and barbecue sauce and grill.
 Though pork chops are a bit pricey at around $4.25 per pound, they’re still a cheaper alternative to steaks.

 For about $1.50-3.50 per pound, a huge package of ribs will feed a large crowd for less than $20.
 Avoid buying the pre-marinated packages since that spikes the cost per pound significantly.